(k,l)-Unambiguity and Quasi-Deterministic Structures: The (k,l)-unambiguity

-\begin{proposition} An automaton is deterministic $k$-lookahead if and only if it is a $(k,1)$-unambiguous automaton. \end{proposition} \begin{proof} Let $A=(\Sigma,Q,I,F,\delta)$ be an automaton, $k$ be an integer and $q$ be a state in $Q$. \begin{enumerate} \item Suppose that $A$ is not $(k,1)$-unambiguous.
+{Let us now explicit the difference between the $k$-lookahead determinism and the $(k,l)$-unambiguity.
+First, as a direct consequence of Definition~\ref{def kla} and Definition~\ref{def aut klna}, the following proposition holds.} \begin{proposition} An automaton is deterministic $k$-lookahead if and only if it is $(k,1)$-unambiguous. \end{proposition} \begin{proof} Let $A=(\Sigma,Q,I,F,\delta)$ be an automaton, $k$ be an integer and $q$ be a state in $Q$. \begin{enumerate} \item Suppose that $A$ is not $(k,1)$-unambiguous.
 Hence there exists a word $w$ of length $k$ such that for any integer $i\leq k$:

 \centerline{ $\mathrm{Card}( \{q'\in Q\mid q'\in\delta(q,w[1,i])\ \wedge\ \delta(q',w[i+1,k])\neq\emptyset\} )> 1$. }